 - When a PBR has been later amended, the published details of the original PBR are not amended

-- PBRs are are not public, or intended to be relied upon by anyone other than the taxpayer requesting the ruling.
+- PBRs are not intended to be relied upon by anyone other than the taxpayer requesting the ruling.

 - PBRs can be withdrawn if the ATO changes its view of a matter (e.g. after the taxpayer has taken action in reliance)